gterashi/DAQplugin/README.md

 This repository provides:

 - Google Colab ready Jupyter notebooks for DAQ score computation and NPY file generation [DAQ_Score_Grid.ipynb](https://colab.research.google.com/github/gterashi/DAQplugin/blob/main/DAQ_Score_Grid.ipynb)
 - A ChimeraX plugin (`daqcolor`) for interactive coloring and visualization
 - Command-line utilities for processing and file export

-DAQ and DiffModeler are included as Git submodules to ensure consistency with published methods.
+DAQ is included as a Git submodule to ensure consistency with published methods.

 ---